w3c/wai-aria-practices/ARIA/apg/practices/names-and-descriptions/names-and-descriptions-practice.md

         <h2>Accessible name calculation</h2>
         <p>
           User agents construct an accessible name string for an element by walking through a list of potential naming methods and using the first that generates a name.
-          The algorithm they follow is defined in the <a href class="accname" src>accessible name specification</a>.
+          The algorithm they follow is defined in the <a href="https://w3c.github.io/accname/" class="accname">accessible name specification</a>.
           It is roughly like the following:
         </p>
         <ol>